 I learned to play chess during the Christmas holiday, 1966 and was quickly hooked!
 I play rated tournament chess for seven years.
 My highest rating was just north of 2000 though I quickly fell back to the low 1900s.
 That was 1973 and I haven't played competitively since.
 I've always suspected that my affection for hypermodern openings kept me from attaining master level strength.
 Still, my local chess hero Master Bob Wendling, once said to me, "You play the opening like Botvinnik.
 Too bad you play the middlegame and the endgame like <ParisAttack>!"
 But, I had fun!

 The high points of my chess life: Beating a Senior Master (as white, Closed Sicilian), drawing with a Senior Master after having a forced mate-in-five (as black, Najdorf Bednarski-Browne variation), beating a former Wyoming champion with 1. e4, e5; 2.
 Nf3, Nc6; 3.
 Bd3?!, beating a three time Colorado champion with the Gurgenidze Robatsch, meeting Bobby Fischer for all of five minutes when he borrowed three of my books for his match with Larsen, a wonderful telephone conversation with Hans Kmoch, interviewing Lajos Portisch and of course the visits in New York with the delightful and knowledgeable Al Buschke.
-I suppose the low points were losing the state Junior championship twice in the last round and finally accepting that I would never get very good at the game.
+I suppose the low points were losing the state Junior championship twice in the last round and accepting I would never get very good at the game.

 I rank the Best of All Time: 1) Fischer, 2) Lasker, 3) Capablanca, 4) Karpov, 5) Kasparov, 6) Alekhine, 7) Botvinnik, 8) Tal, 9) Rubinstein, 10) Petrosian.
 Of course such lists are extremely subjective.
 What are the criteria, how do you quantify the criteria much less the ranking and relationships between them?
 What the world needs now is non-commutative multiplication.

-I've concluded classical chess is in its winter years though at 63 I am also; it won't matter much to me what the game's status is in 20 years.
+I've concluded classical chess is in its winter years though at 64 I am also; it won't matter much to me what the game's status is in 20 years.
 I do not think 960 or other varietals - even were they accepted - could stay Moore's Law and increasingly sophisticated heuristic algorithms such as Monte Carlo sampling.

 All in all, Chess has been a wonderful lifelong friend.